 The Dimensions of Learning framework helps educators plan instruction that takes into account all five of these critical aspects of learning.

 The foundation for learning is also based upon a defined set of knowledge.
-This knowledge is organized in two categories of standards which will be integrated in a wholistic approach to instruction.
+This knowledge is organized in two categories of standards which will be integrated in a holistic approach to instruction.
 The two categories are Academic Content Standards and Lifelong Learning Standards, skills which are used with the academic standards across all content areas.

 This big picture vision for comprehensive school reform using the Dimensions of Learning model and standards-based learning/assessment focuses on reorganization and revitalization of the entire school rather than on isolated, piecemeal reforms.